“Search is still our biggest moonshot, but that moon keeps on moving.”

 I suspect the same may be the case for many chat results, especially if the source sites are made readily available, as they appear to be in the Bing version.

-I have to believe that Google will come in line with that as users will want to know where information came from.
+I have to believe that Google will come in line with that as users will want to know where the information came from.
 Also, these engines could drive queries for more information to traditional SERPs, where they have revenue opportunities from the ads.

 But Will AI Chat Results Drive Traffic to Our Sites?